 Once you get your beading supplies organized, you'll be able to spend less time looking for what you want and more time designing jewelry.
 And that's a pretty powerful motivation to get your beads and jewelry making materials organized!

-Bead Storage Cases for Small Collections, Specialty Beads and Findings
+Bead Storage Containers For Small Collections, Specialty Beads and Findings

 I love the Artbin Prism line of compact storage boxes for organizing small beads and jewelry findings.
 These hard polystyrene boxes come in different configurations that you can mix and match according to what you need to store.
 They have flat tops and bottoms so you can stack them easily on a shelf, table or workbench.
 Best of all, they're crystal clear, so it's easy to see exactly what's in each box even when it's closed.
 The only drawback to this line is that the containers don't have any type of latch and they open fairly easily, so if you want to carry them around I recommend slipping a wide elastic band around each box (or stack of two boxes).

-The larger ArtBin 1106AB 6-Compartment Prism Box (11 1/2" x 6 5/8" x 1 3/4" ) has rectangular compartments that are great for organizing and storing headpins and long jewelry findings to be embellished, such as hair pins.
+There is also a larger model of the same box (11 1/2" x 6 5/8" x 1 3/4" ), the ArtBin 1118AB 18-Compartment Prism Box, as well as a 6-compartment version with rectangular compartments that are great for organizing and storing headpins and long jewelry findings to be embellished, such as hair pins.
 This is also a good storage container for large or very long beads that don't fit well in square compartments.

 Portable and Stackable Organizer Boxes with Carry Bags